Frozia00/CSharp-Creating-Discord-Bot/README.md

 Note: I haven't used Visual Stuido, my IDE is just "Visual Studio Code".
 So, may there be differences according Visual Studio.

-- Install .NET Core SDK 3.0 from Microsoft. (to run NuGet console in VS Code, may be it's not necessary for your application.
-Try it.)
+- Install .NET Core SDK 3.0 from Microsoft.

 - Install "NuGet Package Manaer", for VS Code open the Extensions and search the Nuget Package Manager